rambllller/Article-R-analysis-process/README.md

 2. **Buglist taxonomy branch**
    `clean_fastq -> MetaPhlAn -> *_metaphlan_bugs_list.tsv -> merged buglist matrix -> LEfSe -> Maaslin2`

-## Important note about Maaslin
-The original scripts supplied for this repository were named as "MaAsLin3" scripts, but the actual code used `library(Maaslin2)` and `Maaslin2(...)`.
-For reproducibility, this repository keeps the implementation as **Maaslin2** and names the scripts accordingly.

-If your manuscript currently says **MaAsLin3**, either:
-- revise the manuscript text to **Maaslin2**, or
-- replace these scripts with a true MaAsLin3 implementation and regenerate the results.

 ## Repository structure

 ```text